Debjyoti225/GE-Uptime/README.md

 ## Tech Stack highlights

 Following were the key tech-stacks explored in the course of building this project:
-React js, React-bootstrap, Particle js, MUI, JavaScript, CSS, Restful-API, json, datadog, Postman
+React js, React-bootstrap, Particle js, MUI, JavaScript, CSS, Restful-API, json, datadog, Postma